Philippe III, Roi de France1

 Sancho III, Rey de Castilla was born circa 1134.
 He was the son of Alfonso VII, Rey de Castilla and Berengaria de Provence.2 He married Blanche de Navarre, daughter of Garcías IV, Rey de Navarre and Margaret de l'Aigle, in 1151.2 He died on 31 August 1158.

-Sancho III, Rey de Castilla succeeded to the title of Rey Sancho III de Castilla in 1157.
+He succeeded as the Rey Sancho III de Castilla in 1157.

 Child of Sancho III, Rey de Castilla and Blanche de Navarre